 You will need

 - You need a domain name, this is what your visitors will type into the search box or into Google to get to your site.
 My website domain name is “wiyre.com”, your website domain could be anything you want, as long as it isn’t taken by someone else.
-As a general rule of thumb, you should aim for a “.com” domain simply because they are the most standard and usually cheap to register.
+As a general rule of thumb, you should aim for a “.com” domain simply because they are the most standard and usually the one of the cheapest to register.
 In my case, I took advantage of the free domain from BlueHost when you create a new hosting account, but you can get a domain from any of these companies.